Emmanuel Sanders Player Prop Bets for NFL Week 10 | Buffalo vs. New York 11/14/2021

 Season Stats

-- Sanders has tacked on 28 grabs for 478 yards and four touchdowns this year.
-He has been targeted 51 times and puts up 59.8 receiving yards per game.

-- So far this season, 15.8% of the 322 passes thrown by his team have gone Sanders' way.
+- Sanders has been the target of 51 of his team's 322 passing attempts this season, or 15.8% of the target share.

-- Sanders has seen the ball thrown his way seven times in the red zone this season, 12.5% of his team's 56 red zone pass attempts.
+- Sanders (seven red zone targets) has been the recipient of 12.5% of his team's 56 red zone pass attempts.

-- The Bills, who rank eighth in the NFL in points scored, have dropped back to pass 59.9% of the time while opting for the ground attack 40.1% of the time.
+- The Bills have run 59.9% passing plays and 40.1% rushing plays this season.
+They rank eighth in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Sanders' matchup with the Jets.